 Book your taxi transfer online easily and safely from the airport or port to any location via our partner website.

 - By Bus

 There is a bus from Sitia to Zakros three times per week.

 Detailed directions will be sent to you when you book through CreteTravel.com

 - Dining: The apartments have a most functional kitchen with all the equipment you could wish for delicious meals.
-In addition, Villas owners provide you the ingredients to prepare your breakfast in your villa.
+In addition, villa owners provide you with the ingredients to prepare your breakfast in your villa.